Cleomella arborea: Description

 It is a densely branching shrub 0.5–2 m high covered with tiny hairs.
 Its stalked leaves are generally composed of three equal leaflets 15–45 mm long, oval to elliptic in shape and pointed at the tip.
 The plant produces abundant inflorescences at the ends of the stem branches much of the year.
 The four sepals are fused about halfway from their base.
 Each flower has four bright yellow 8–14 mm long petals, six protruding 15–25 mm stamens with 2–2.5 mm anthers.
 The style is 0.9–1.2 mm or aborts before flowering.
 The fruit is a leathery prolate spheroid capsule 30–60 mm long and 10–25 mm wide on a 10–20 mm stalk.
 It is smooth and green when new, aging to light brown.

 A typical inflorescence bears a number of flower buds at its tip, open flowers proximal to the buds, and maturing fruits which have shed their flowers below these.

-In the previous genus name, "Iso" means "equal", and "meris" means "part", referring to the stamens being of equal length.
+In the previous genus name, Isomeris, "iso" means "equal", and "meris" means "part", referring to the stamens being of equal length.

+Ecology

+Blooming throughout the year, C. arborea provides a nectar source for pollinators such as bees and butterflies.
+The plant is adapted to arid environments and tolerates dry soil and conditions.

+Ethnobotany

+Various parts of bladderpod have been used by many tribes indigenous to California and Baja California.
+The seeds and flowers were eaten by the Diegueño (former Spanish name for Kumeyaay) and Kawaiisu tribes.
+The tribes would boil the gathered plants to remove any bitter taste.
+The Kawaiisu tribe also prepared the flowers by cooking them in the dirt with hot rocks overnight until flowers turned red.
+The Cahuilla tribes prepared the pods in a similar fashion as the Kawaiisu; they cooked immature pods in the ground using hot stones.
+The Kumeyaay preferred to consume the flowers of the plant rather than the leaves or pods.
+After cooking, they ate the flowers alone or with other ingredients, commonly eaten alongside tortillas or acorn mush.

+The immature pea pods of the plant resemble garden peas and are edible small quantities; they may be used similarly to capers.
+Cooking was often used to remove the bitter characteristics of the plant which derive from glucocapparin.
+Flowers were commonly eaten alone or with tortillas or acorn mush.